chrede88/qubtTemplate/README.md

 ## Installation

 1) Use this template by pressing `Use this template`. **Don't fork this repository!**
 2) Wait 20s-30s and update the page.
-The files in your repo are getting populated.
+The `Clean Template` workflow will run automatically, creating/poplutating files based on your Github user.
 3) Add a LICENSE to your repo.
 4) Clone your version of the template to your local computer:
 ```shell